AppGeo/wms/readme.md

  this will not be called if the tile is outside of the bounding box or zoom range.

+Cache Object
+===

+The cache object which may be supplied as the 3rd argument is an object with get and set, get takes a string and a callback, set takes a string, a buffer, and a callback.

+Get returns either the object from the key, or it calls the callback with an error.

+If this object is omitted then a simple lru memory cache is used, currently is only used to cache the image transforms in the WMTS service.

 Should you use a WMS or a WMTS?
 ===